brh55/generator-spark-bot/app/templates/readme.md

 ## Commands
 The bot will automatically register commands for any files defined in the `./commands` directory.
 These commands must follow an interface that exports a `trigger` property and `callback` method.

+### `yo spark-bot:command`

+For your convenience, the `:command` sub-generator will generate a new command within the `/commands` directory.
+Run the command within your project directory.

 ### trigger | [`<RegEx>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions), [`<string>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)

 The contextual trigger that will cause the bot to execute the callback upon matches.